Hindustani Sipahi

-Hindustani Sipahi is a 2002 Hindi film directed by Prasanta Bal and produced by Mohan Kukreja.
+Hindustani Sipahi is a 2002 Hindi film directed by Prasanta Bal and chief assistant director is Madhuchhanda Sengupta and produced by Mohan Kukreja.
 The film is based on Ferari Fauj, a famous Bengali play by Utpal Dutt.
 Victor Banerjee is the cinematographer of the film.
 Set against the backdrop of the revolutionary movement for Indian independence, it narrates the tale of some Indian revolutionaries who form an uprising against the British colonialism in India.
 It stars Mithun Chakraborty, Debashree Roy, Sabyasachi Chakraborty, Lily Chakravarty, Debraj Ray, Indrani Haldar, Kunal Mitra, Kaushik Sen and Debesh Roy Choudhury.
 Music of the film was composed by Inderneel Chatterjee with lyrics penned by Om Deeshwal.

 Plot

 Ashok, a revolutionary bombards the car of the police-super Wilmort and meets schoolmaster Debabrata Bose and his revolutionary team at Nilkuthi.
 Debabrata Bose informs Ashok that he has been instructed by Shanti Roy, the mentor of their team to stay at Sirajul's house as he will not be able to return his home because Brajen Chowdhury, the zamindar of Bhubandanga has identified his muffler which he accidentally dropped after the bombing.
 Radha gives a letter of Kanti Roy to Ashok who reads it and finds that they have been instructed to meet at the graveyard the next day.
 When they gather at the graveyard, schoolmaster Debabrata Bose reveals Kanti Roy's plan that they have to dig down a tunnel from Radha's house to the graveyard.
 In the middle of their conversation they discover police over a distance.
 Everyone flees while Ashok chased by dogs takes resort to his house where police arrives and arrests Ashok.